-Therefore, there is no charge superradiance for nonrotating BTZ black holes, unlike the situation for four-dimensional, Reissner-Nordstr\"om-adS black holes.
-Superradiant modes lie in a region of the complex frequency plane satisfying the inequality (\ref{eq:SRcriterion}); however only a small proportion of modes in this region are superradiant.
+Therefore, there is no superradiant scattering for nonrotating BTZ black holes, unlike the situation for four-dimensional, Reissner-Nordstr\"om black holes.
+Superradiantly scattered modes can only lie in a region of the complex frequency plane satisfying the inequality (\ref{eq:SRcriterion}).

-We use a simple numerical method, applicable to modes in the superradiant regime, to demonstrate the existence of superradiant charged scalar field modes when the black hole charge is nonzero.
+We use a simple numerical method, applicable to modes in the superradiant scattering regime, to provide evidence for the existence of superradiantly scattered charged scalar field modes when the black hole charge is nonzero.
 We have not performed an exhaustive search of the parameter space, but instead considered a sample of black holes.
-The presence of black hole and scalar field charges results in a flux of outgoing energy which is about an order of magnitude larger than in the uncharged case.
-However, the dominant parameter affecting the magnitude of the outgoing energy flux is the black hole rotation rather than the charges.
+For the region of parameter space explored, the presence of black hole and scalar field charges results in a flux of outgoing energy which is about an order of magnitude larger than in the uncharged case.
+However, the dominant parameter affecting the magnitude of the outgoing energy flux seems to be the black hole rotation rather than the charges.